amartinsn/amartinsn.github.io/_drafts/building-fault-tolerant-clients-with-finagle.markdown

 ```scala
 val client = Http.newClient("google.com:80")
 ```

-This creates a new client for the Google website, and from there, you would be able to easily submit new requests and work with resuls as exposed:
+This creates a new client for the Google website, and from there, you would be able to easily submit new requests and work with results as exposed:

 ```scala
 val req = Request("/foo", ("param", "bar"))